Teatro Puerto Rico: "Teatro Puerto Rico"

 Puerto Rican music flourished with the likes of Rafael Hernández and Pedro Flores, who formed the Trio Borincano and gained recognition in the city.
 Myrta Silva, who later joined Hernandez's Cuarteto Victoria, also gained fame as a singer after the group traveled and played throughout the United States.

 Like other newcomers before them, the Bronx's newly arrived Latinos converted existing theaters for their own use.
 The South Bronx became a hub for Puerto Rican music.
 Theaters which served previous groups of immigrants, such as the Irish and the Italians, to stage their dramatic works or vaudeville style shows, now served the growing Puerto Rican population with musical performances from musicians throughout the island.

 In 1948, the Forum Theater (briefly named the Brook Theater) was renamed Teatro Puerto Rico and began presenting Hispanic stage shows that attracted patronage from all over the Greater New York area.
 It was not just the main concert spot for Latino performers in New York, attracting stars from all parts of Latin America, it was one of the few places where Puerto Rican families from all over New York City could gather to celebrate their culture.

 Among those who entertained the crowds with their "Cuatros" and interpretation of the island's "jibaro" music (typical country music) were Florencio Morales "Ramito" Ramos, Jesús Sanchez "Chuito de Bayamon" Erazo, Pedro Ortiz "Davilita" Davila and Tomas "Maso" Rivera.
 Acts by Tito Rodríguez and his band and from trios such as Trio Los Duques, Trio Borincano, Los Panchos, and Vegabajeño were often seen.
 Shows by Felipe "La Voz" Rodríguez, a singer of boleros, were in much demand and sell outs.
 Two child prodigy performers who made their debuts in the Teatro were, José Feliciano, whose family moved from Lares, Puerto Rico, to El Barrio in 1950, got his start when he debuted at the Teatro Puerto Rico in 1954 at the age of nine and Miguel Poventud "El Nino Prodigio de Guayama".

 During the Christmas season, shows featuring la música jíbara were offered.
-The Teatro also presented a children's talent show called Fiesta Infantíl con Joaquín Santiago directed by the theater's MC, in which parents were encouraged to bring their children as participants.
+The Teatro also presented a children's talent show called Fiesta Infantil con Joaquín Santiago directed by the theater's MC, in which parents were encouraged to bring their children as participants.
 In the winter of 1953, Ramón "Diplo" Rivero and his troupe traveled to New York City to perform before the Puerto Rican community and for three weeks Rivero and his show "El Tremendo Hotel" held sell out performances at the teatro.